brandongregory/dndhelp/src/5e-character-creation/what-armor-should-i-wear.md

 ### Medium Armor

-Medium armor protect pretty well, but allows for a little more movement.
+Medium armor protects pretty well, but allows for a little more movement.
 You gain the armor bonus and _some_ of your dexterity bonus (up to 2).

 The best mundane medium armor is Half Plate.
 This offers an armor class of 15 and you can gain a maximum +2 bonus if you have 14 Dexterity for a maximum armor class of 17.
 Half Plate gives disadvantage on Stealth.